f1lby/p2pblocklists/README.md

 ** As of 04th June 2024 the list officially reached over 2 billion IPv4 addresses.
 We had a little party.... **

 Disclaimer; No warranty is given for any inaccuracies, loss of service or otherwise.
+The term IP and IPv4 are used interchangeably in this document.
 These lists are pretty good and very comprehensive, but not 100% world coverage.
 There's always something to be added....